drapisarda/serenegrove/README.md

 This project is still on going.
 If you like to contribute, please contact us with an email to _contact_ _at_ SereneGrove (dot) com

+## Run it on your machine
+This project runs on NodeJs and it has been developed on top of NodeJs v20.10.0, as stated in the `.nvmrc` file. ([What's `nvm`?](https://github.com/nvm-sh/nvm)).

+To run it locally you want to:
+* Install [NodeJs v20.10.0](https://nodejs.org/en/download).
+It includes `npm`.
+* Use your terminal to navigate into the project folder
+* run `npm install -g npm`
+* run `npm run dev` so see the project running live on your machine.
+* visit [http://localhost:3000](http://localhost:3000) on your browser

 ## Credits
 ### Voice
 The guided meditation voice is by [Weylyn Ember](http://www.weylynember.com/)